-The Defence Cyber School is the primary provider of cyber training and education to both joint and single service organisations.
+The Defence Cyber School (DCS) is the primary provider of cyber training and education to both joint and single service organisations.
 Located in Shrivenham, it is part of the Defence Academy of the United Kingdom.

 The Cyber Foundation Pathway

 The CFP's modular design is deliberately flexible.
-Students can complete the whole pathway over a compressed 3 month period, or choose to attend modules at their own pace, amongst their other commitments.
+Students can complete the whole pathway over a compressed 3 month period, or choose to attend modules at their own pace.

 Cyber Foundation Pathway

 The Defence Cyber School trains and educates defence and partners across government to contribute to the development of the UK’s national cyber capability and in line with the National Cyber Security Strategy.

-It will also provide facilities for those communities to exercise, test and support the cyber resilience of UK systems, the Defence Cyber School at the Defence Academy offers opportunities for increased collaboration between government, industry and academia in order to identify cyber skills requirements and provide the right training and education to meet those requirements.
+With facilities to exercise, test and support the cyber resilience of UK systems, the Defence Cyber School at the Defence Academy offers opportunities for increased collaboration between government, industry and academia.